qiita-spots/qp-knight-lab-processing/README.rst

-# qp-knight-lab-processing

 |Build Status| |Coverage Status|

-General Knight Lab Admin Commands for sequence processing in Qiita.
+Knight Lab Admin Commands for Qiita.
+This is an Admin only plugin.

-This is an Admin only plugin
+This plugin provides the following commands:

+#.
+Sequence Processing Pipeline (SPP):

+This command converts the BCL to FASTQ files, does adaptor and host/human sequence filtering, summarizes results and uploads the resulting files to Qiita as a new preparation and artifact.
+This command is based on [mg-scripts](https://github.com/biocore/mg-scripts) and (metapool)[https://github.com/biocore/metagenomics_pooling_notebook/].

+When the SPP adds a new preparation it adds some extra columns to that preparation:
+- raw_reads_r1r2: this is the total number of reads that the sequencing generated for R1 and R2.
+- total_biological_reads_r1r2: the total of reads minus the adapters but before host/human filtering for R1 and R2.
+- quality_filtered_reads_r1r2: total of reads that passed host/human filtering for R1 and R2.
+- fraction_passing_quality_filter: the fraction of reads that are in quality_filtered_reads_r1r2 from the raw_reads_r1r2.

 .. |Build Status| image:: https://github.com/qiita-spots/qp-knight-lab-processing/actions/workflows/qiita-plugin-ci.yml/badge.svg
    :target: https://github.com/qiita-spots/qp-knight-lab-processing/actions/workflows/qiita-plugin-ci.yml